sh33ner/sh33ner.github.io/_posts/2024-03-27-Governance.md

 In my world with Adobe Experience Manager, the number one place I see this kind of thinking block progress is with deployments and moving to a CI/CD process.
 What are the details that an organization gets focused on maintaining, and what is the "give-and-take" that has to take place for an organization to move forward with a good CI/CD process?

 ## 1. Release Cadence
+Although it's obvious, many organizations never have a discussion internally when using a CI/CD process about changing their actual release cadence.
+They may move to using CI/CD pipelines, but may still be required to only deploy to production once every two weeks.

+So what gives?
+Why would this happen?

+Because the people running deployments in a CI/CD pipeline have not proven yet that they can be trusted doing more frequent changes.
+If you're in an organization that deploys to production on Fridays, and every Friday night people are working late because of errors in a deployment, no one in the right mind would let you run one every day.
+Your CI/CD process is going to have to be build up a lot of credibility.
+Well, how is someone supposed to do that?

+## 2. Testing
+The key is to focus on pro-active work, rather than re-active.
+Pro-active work means writing such smart automated testing, that it will block any problems with a deployment.
+That's the only way to help an organization build confidence enough to let a CI/CD process run either daily or on every commit to production.

 ## 2. Testing